The 7 Best Heated Mattress Pads And Bed Heating Systems

 In the icy depths of winter, it always amazes me how a bed can look so cozy, only to give you a shivery surprise when you climb in.

-In this review, I’ll be looking at the most effective and comfortable heated bedding, with a focus on heated mattress pads.
-I’ll also cover a couple of high-tech bed heating systems, which are interesting alternatives to traditional heated bedding.
+In this review, I’ll be covering some effective and comfortable heated bedding options, with a focus on heated mattress pads.
+But I’ll also discuss a couple of high-tech bed heating systems, which are interesting alternatives to traditional heated bedding.

 Heated pad, blanket, or bed heating system?